 Springtime in many East Asian countries is cherry blossom season, when each cherry tree’s thousands of buds burst into colorful pink and white blossoms.
 The earliest flowers begin to show as early as January, and in the higher altitude destinations, you can see the blossoms through April.
-If you’re lucky enough to be traveling in Taiwan during this time, here are some of the best places to view the colorful display.
+If you’re lucky enough to be traveling during this time, check out in each region the best place to view cherry blossoms in Taiwan.